spatha0011/spatha_vsd-hdp/Day18/README.md

 The **rise transition time** is the **difference in time between the output reaching 2.64 V and 660 mV** during the rising edge of the signal.

+output rising to 20%

 ![Alt Text](Images/g1_20.jpg)

+output rising to 80%

 ![Alt Text](Images/g1_80.jpg)

+terminal values

 ![Alt Text](Images/g1_t.jpg)